Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 \subsubsection{Impact of SNR, $N$, $K$, and Channel Statistics}

-Since SNR determines the structure of the optimal precoding matrix, we first find its range in practical systems.
-From the receive SNR in two typical scenarios in 3GPP TR 38.901 (i.e., UMa and UMi with carrier frequency $f_\mathrm{c}=6$ GHz) \cite{3gpp38901}, where the array gain is not considered and the inter-cell interference is included in noise, we find that more than 98$\%$ of SNRs are within -20 dB and 30 dB.
-In Fig. \ref{fig_snr}, we provide the tested sum rate versus SNR.
-It is shown that the sum rates achieved by all the DNNs have a large gap from the WMMSE algorithm when SNR is 30 dB, but slightly exceed the algorithm when SNR is -20 dB.
-This is because, in the low SNR regime, the optimal precoding is WF-MRT that is easy to learn, while in the high SNR regime, the optimal precoding is ZFBF with equal power allocation where the matrix inverse is hard to learn.
+In Fig. \ref{fig_snr}, we provide the tested sum rate versus SNR in the range of $-20$ dB$\sim$30 dB, where SNR is defined as $P_\mathrm{t}\mathbb{E}\left[|h|^2\right]/\sigma^2$ without considering the array gain and $h$ is the channel coefficient.\footnote{We find in two typical scenarios in 3GPP TR 38.901 (i.e., UMa and UMi with carrier frequency $f_\mathrm{c}=6$ GHz) \cite{3gpp38901} that more than 98$\%$ of receive SNRs are within -20 dB and 30 dB, where the array gain is not considered and the inter-cell interference is included in noise.} It is shown that the sum rates achieved by all the DNNs have a large gap from the WMMSE algorithm when SNR is 30 dB, but slightly exceed the algorithm when SNR is -20 dB.
+This can be explained as follows.
+In the high SNR regime, the optimal precoder is ZFBF with equal power allocation, where the matrix inverse function is hard to learn.
+In the low SNR regime, the optimal precoder is MRT+WF.
+Despite that water-filling power allocation policy cannot be well-learned due to its non-smoothness, the performance is insensitive to the power allocation.

-To validate the interpretation, we provide the SC computed with \eqref{eq_def_sc} and the normalized sum rates of several precoding policies versus SNR in Fig. \ref{fig_sc_snr}, where equal power allocation is used with ZFBF and R-ZFBF.
-It is shown from Fig.~\ref{fig_sc_snr} that when SNR is 30 dB, the precoding policy tends to ZFBF, which is less smooth and thus harder to learn by the DNNs.
-When SNR is -20 dB where the optimal precoding policy tends to WF-MRT, the precoding policy is also non-smooth due to the non-differentiable function $(\cdot)^+$ in \eqref{eq_wf}.
-However, the sum rate achieved by DNNs slightly exceeds that of WMMSE algorithm as shown in Fig. \ref{fig_snr}.
-This is because the non-smoothness of WF-MRT is caused by the non-differentiable function $(\cdot)^{+}$ in \eqref{eq_wf}, which is similar to the adopted activation function (i.e., Leaky ReLU), meanwhile the MRT policy can be decoupled into multiple univariate functions that are easier to learn than a multivariate function.